Raspberry Pi

 This device is capable of doing everything which we can do from a PC, from browsing the net and enjoying the high-definition video, to creating spreadsheets, word-processing, and enjoying games.

-This device is developed in the United Kingdom by the Raspberry Pi Foundation (registration number 1129409).
+The Raspberry Pi, developed in the United Kingdom by the Raspberry Pi Foundation (registration number 1129409), is a notable example.

 It is a series of small single-board computers.